PlexHaxx/DevTools.bundle/README.md

 DevTools.bundle
 ===============

-This bundle will assist 3.Party developers in locating the file path to the 'Library/Plex Media Server' directory
+This bundle will assist 3.Party developers in accessin info and files on a server running PMS

 To see futher info, look in the wiki